HarshRajMishra1995/practice/README.md

 # practice
-This repo is for practicing various git commands
+This project is for practicing various full stack tools.